Ben-G/TIL/Startups/Product/Product_Development_Cycles.md

   - > No. We don’t measure efficiency, compare actuals vs. estimates.
 We have six weeks to get something done.
 However a team decides to get it done during that time is up to them.

+- No dedicated PM role (team is small enough that founders can define product/strategy; entire team can propose features)